Trump announces plasma treatment authorized for COVID-19

 “I firmly reject the idea they would slow-walk anything or accelerate anything based on any political consideration or any consideration other than what is best for the public health and a real sense of mission to patients,” Gottlieb told CBS’s “Face the Nation.”

-Hundreds of drugs are currently being developed as possible treatments against the coronavirus infection, taking a range of approaches.

-Trump, in news conferences, “has made all kinds of therapeutic suggestions,” which have not proven to be supported by science — and are even dangerous, Schaffner said.
-That includes statements about the possible value of treating COVID-19 patients with ultraviolet light and bleach.
+Trump, in news conferences, “has made all kinds of therapeutic suggestions” that have not proven to be supported by science — and are even dangerous, Schaffner said.
+That includes statements about the possible value of treating COVID-19 patients with ultraviolet light and disinfectant.
 Trump reportedly also recently became enthusiastic about oleandrin, a plant extract derived from a toxic shrub that scientists immediately warned against.

 But the president is perhaps best known for his early and ardent embrace of the malaria drugs hydroxychloroquine and chloroquine.